EliuFlorez/laravel4-foundation/readme.md

-##Laravel 4 - Foundation 4 (Stable)
+##Laravel 4 - Foundation 4

 This is a Laravel 4 Foundation Application,  it has Foundation 4 and also comes with basic user registration and login.

-This is based off of github.com/andrew13/Laravel-4-Bootstrap.git but swapped out to have the foundation framework.
+This is based off of [this repo](http://www.github.com/andrew13/Laravel-4-Bootstrap.git) but swapped out to have the foundation framework.

-Installation is the same as well.

 ###How to install